mozilla/picl-desktop-client/README.md

     cfx run -p /path/to/profile

-To run with a different build of firefox:
+To run with a different build of Firefox:

     cfx run -b /path/to/binary

 More cfx run options are [here](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/dev-guide/cfx-tool.html).

+The add-on adds `PICL Push` and `PICL Pull` menu items to the Firefox `Tools` menu.
+These will push and pull synced data from a test account, `test@mozilla.com`.
+Currently, bookmarks and passwords are synced.

 Testing
 -------